kmitkovk/FlightsVisualizer/README.md

 <br>

 ### General Instrucitons:
+- Last highest number of calls was `~400 calls` (190x2) on date_price data
+  - This included 5 cities and intermediary scrape on cnt-city data
 0. For now scrape origin-destinations only once every few weeks
    - occasionally run a scraper if there have been new destinations added
    - however, new destinations could "pop up" because they could be filtered by the price